Follow the steps below to begin your application to the Department of Human Genetics.

 - Review admission requirements below to determine if you are eligible to apply

-To make sure you are fully aware of the procedure and required documents for applying to a MSc Thesis or PhD program, consult the Graduate Studies Application Checklist linked below.
+To make sure you are fully aware of the procedure and required documents for applying to a MSc or PhD thesis program, consult Applying to McGill.

-To be considered for admission to the MSc (Thesis) or PhD in Human Genetics Programs, applicants must hold at least a Bachelor's degree in a biological sciences program from a recognized university with a minimum of:
+To be considered for admission to the MSc or PhD Thesis Programs in Human Genetics, applicants must hold at least a Bachelor's degree in a biological sciences program from a recognized university with a minimum of:

 - 6 credits in cellular and molecular biology or biochemistry;